 On June 26, 2019, SAMR released draft Administrative Measures for the Registration of Infant and Young Children Formula Milk Powder Recipe for domestic comments.
 The draft is a revision to CFDA Decree 26.
-Changes in the proposed regulation include but are not limited to more stringent requirements placed on applicants (for example, applicants must possess a complete manufacturing process); a simplified registration process (such as the free transfer of recipes between group companies and subsidiaries and reduced timeline for product testing); and more details about the process and timeline for on-site audits.
-An electronic certification system will be used in the process of administering infant formula recipe registration.
+Changes in the proposed regulation include but are not limited to more stringent requirements placed on applicants (for example, applicants must possess a complete manufacturing process); a simplified registration process (such as the free transfer of recipes between group companies and subsidiaries and reduced timeline for product testing); and more details about the process of administering infant formula recipe registration.
 In August 2019, the Draft Measures were notified to the WTO as TBT/N /CHN/1344.
 At the time of this report the Measures were not finalized.